george-shammar/NFT-TASK/README.md

 ```
 npm install
 ```
 This command installs all the dependencies of the application.
-Once you complete all installations successfully, you're ready to use the application.

 ## Smart contract and Hardhat
 TBA